Guides

 How do I keep score?

-Most beginners start with a game of 501 — each player starts at 501 points and works down to zero by subtracting the score of each throw.
-The twist is you must finish on a double.
-It sounds complicated but it's simple once you understand the board layout.
-Read our full guide: How to Score Darts.
+Most beginners start with 501 — you start at 501 points and subtract each throw until you reach exactly zero.
+The catch is you have to finish on a double.
+It sounds tricky but it clicks fast once you understand the board layout.
+Full guide here: How to Score Darts.

 Related Guides